 - Live Assist allows you to limit the number of times a proactive engagement is displayed per visitor session.
 When the limit is reached, no other proactive engagements will be displayed in the session, regardless of engagement priorities.

 - You can configure an engagement to “follow” a visitor for a certain amount of time or for a specific number of pages.
-These engagements will always be displayed rather than other engagements mapped to the same zone.
+These engagements will always be displayed rather than other engagements mapped to the same zone. (note: Only available for Overlay, Toaster, and Peeling corner engagement Format)

 Using multiple engagements in campaigns helps you facilitate your visitors’ journeys and achieve your business goals.
 Here are some examples of how multiple campaigns and engagements can be used:

 - Use one campaign to target all visitors and specific visitors.
-Create an embedded chat button engagement in the campaign for general enquiries.
+Create an embedded chat button engagement in the campaign for general inquiries.
 Set this engagement to display to all visitors on every page of your website.
 In the same campaign, create an overlay chat engagement that displays to visitors who remain on a specific page for a certain amount of time.

 - Redirect visitors from chat to content.
 You can configure two toaster banners, one for chat and one for content, and set both banners to target the same audience, location, and behavior.
 When agents are available, the chat engagement will be displayed, and when no agents are available, the content engagement will be displayed.